nabhCO/DSFinalProject_nabh6611/README.md

 6. Now install OpenCV with the command `pip install opencv-python`.
 This will also install Numpy.
 7. To run your the code, enter `python filename.py` in the command line.
 Make sure you are using the command line and not the powershell whenever you run the code.

+The sample images for running the code are "apple.jpg" and "objects.png", but you can use others too.
+Examples of results are in the "result examples" folder.

 ### Project Description